 # 7 (GPRS services not allowed);

-A GPRS MS operating in MS operation mode C shall delete the list of equivalent PLMNs.

 A GPRS MS operating in MS operation mode A or B which is already IMSI attached for CS services is still IMSI attached for CS services in the network.

 A GPRS MS operating in MS operation mode A or B in network operation mode I shall then proceed with the appropriate MM specific procedure.